 The District may offer informal resolution options if a formal complaint is filed, at any time prior to reaching a determination regarding responsibility, provided both parties give voluntary, informed, written consent.
 The District shall not require, as a condition of enrollment or continuing enrollment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of formal complaints.
 Any party has the right to withdraw from informal resolution and resume the grievance process with respect to the formal complaint.
 The investigator may not require the parties to participate in an informal resolution process.
-The investigator will not offer or facilitate an informal resolution process to resolve allegations that an employee sexually harassed a student.
-If an informal resolution is sought by the parties, a written statement to that effect shall be signed by the parties, and the informal resolution process will conclude within 20 school days of the parties' signature.
+The investigator will not offer or facilitate an informal resolution is sought by the parties, a written statement to that effect shall be signed by the parties, and the informal resolution process will conclude within 20 school days of the parties' signature.